 - Remove the flat beater and replace it with the dough hook.
 Turn the dough on to speed 2 and let it knead for 2 minutes.
 At this time if the mixture looks too dry add 1 tablespoon of water at a time.

-- Remove the dough from the bowl and knew with your hands for 1-2 minutes.
-Form the dough into a ball, place plastic wrap over the top of the dough, and let it rest for 20 minutes.
+- Remove the dough from the bowl and kneed with your hands for 1-2 minutes.
+(Do not skip this step--it's extremely important for rolling out the dough.
+By kneeding by hand it will help work the gluten.)
+Form the dough into a disc/ball, place plastic wrap over the top of the dough, and let it rest for 20 minutes.

 Rolling the Spaghetti: